Penny

 Edward I, Penny London Very Good_obv

 In the reign of King Edward I, 1272-1307, the largest denomination in circulation was the Silver Penny.
-They were of a such good silver quality that they were illegally exported and melted down.
+They were of such good silver quality that they were illegally exported and melted down.
 You have a facing portrait of the King on the obverse and a cross on the reverse.
-This cross facilitated the cutting of the coin to make farthings or half pennies.
-We can also supply them from the London and the Canterbury Mint.
+Here we present examples of the Edward I Silver Penny from the London Mint in Very good condition.
 These were the largest denomination struck over 700 years ago.

 £99.50